BlakeGreen2/Project-3---FHWA-/README.md

 Contents
 ---------------------------------------------------------------------------------
+NHTS(in).csv -
+  NHTS Survey Data used in the coding file

+NGSIM(in).csv -
-NHTS(in).csv - NHTS Survey Data used in the coding file NGSIM(in).csv - NGSIM Simulation Data used for creating the IDM simulation Project 3 Code - An .ipynb coding file with the code for creating each visualization and for the IDM simulation README - A description of the project and guide of how to use the contents Time Series Plots
+  NGSIM Simulation Data used for creating the IDM simulation

+Project 3 Code -
+  An .ipynb coding file with the code for creating each visualization and for the IDM simulation

-  There are two time series plots, one that shows the leader position vs time and one that shows the leader acceleration vs time
+README - A description of the project and guide of how to use the contents

+Annotated Code Document -
+  Document that explains what each line of code does and why it's there

+Scope of Work -
+  Document that outlines the tasks that would be taken on for this project, the timeline, and the deliverables

+Gantt Chart -
+  A chart that outlines all tasks, when they will be done, and who they will be done by

+Report -
+  A report that outlines the methods in a reproducible way and that explains the results of the project